You don’t need the best credit to qualify for a Mariner Finance personal loan, but you will need an established financial history.

-After your loan application is approved and finalized, you’ll receive a check for your funds.
+After your loan application is approved and finalized, the funds will be deposited into your bank account, as soon as the next business day.
 Note that the origination fee will be subtracted from that amount, so you’ll actually get a little bit less than what you requested.

 You can also set up automatic payments so you don’t have to worry about it each month.
-There aren’t any penalties for paying off your loan early, so you can always put extra money towards your principal to shorten the loan term.
+In addition, there aren’t any penalties for paying off your loan early, so you can always put extra money towards your principal to shorten the loan term.

 You might be charged fees for situations like making late payments, processing checks, or paying with insufficient funds.
 The actual amount charged varies by state.

-One of Mariner Finance’s most unique features is that they have over 300 physical branches across the country.
+One of Mariner Finance’s most unique features is its over 300 physical branches across the country.

 The application itself only takes five minutes to complete, so it’s a quick and easy process.
 Once submitted, you can call your branch directly to check on its status, rather than wondering what’s happening.

-Another perk is that unlike many other lenders, you may use a co-signer on your personal loan.
-They’re not required to be a family member, giving you flexibility in your decision of whom to use.
+Unlike many other lenders, you may use a cosigner on your Mariner Finance personal loan.
+They’re not required to be a family member, giving you flexibility in deciding whom to use.